Elvis-Munene/iReporter-collabo/README.md

 Below are the features of iReporter.

-Users can signup and login
+1.Users can signup and login

-Users can post intervention and red-flag records
+2.Users can post intervention and red-flag records

-Users can edit the comment and location of their records Admins can edit the status of records
+3.Users can edit the comment and location of their records

+4.Admins can edit the status of records

 # Languages used and Technologies